Rubber Fatigue Mats

 Pattern and Texture Options

-Rubber fatigue mats have a natural grippy surface that delivers non-slip properties.
-This is especially important in wet environments like you may find in a kitchen setting, where spills can greatly increase the slip hazard on a hard vinyl or concrete floor.
+Rubber fatigue mats have a naturally grippy surface that delivers non-slip properties.
+This is especially important in wet environments, like you may find in a kitchen setting, where spills can greatly increase the slip hazard on a hard vinyl or concrete floor.

 Many of these mats will have perforations, allowing spilled liquids to drain through the holes to the subfloor.